-- welcomed into school/classroom as voluntary helpers to assist in many different ways from reading and craft work to gardening. - given clear information about the school e.g. prospectus, newsletters, displays, meetings, workshops, etc. - welcome to stay in school with their child if necessary to help their child to settle down and feel secure in the new environment. - encouraged to support their child's learning e.g. listen to their reading, support phonic work - assured that their views and knowledge about their own child are listened to e.g. on admission, arrangements for formal/informal consultations - given the opportunity to share achievements from home with their child's teacher through the use of 'WOW' moment cards that are then added to learning journeys.
+- welcomed into school/classroom as voluntary helpers to assist in many different ways from reading and craft work to gardening. - given clear information about the school e.g. prospectus, newsletters, displays, meetings, workshops, etc. - welcome to stay in school with their child if necessary to help their child to settle down and feel secure in the new environment. - encouraged to support their child's learning e.g. listen to their reading, support phonic work - assured that their views and knowledge about their own child are listened to e.g. on admission, arrangements for formal/informal consultations - given the opportunity to share achievements with their child's class teacher by adding observations of their learning at home to their online learning journey.